michael2012z/BitBible/markdown/JPS/files/1Chr.md

 10. And David inquired of G-d, saying: 'Shall I go up against the Philistines? and wilt Thou deliver them into my hand?'
 And HaShem said unto him: 'Go up; for I will deliver them into thy hand.'

 11. So they came up to Baal-perazim, and David smote them there; and David said: 'G-d hath broken mine enemies by my hand, like the breach of waters.'
-Therefore they called the name of that place Baal-perazim.That is, The possessor of breaches.
+Therefore they called the name of that place Baal-perazim.

 12. And they left their gods there; and David gave commandment, and they were burned with fire.